Our Science Board

 The Board was established by the Minister of Science and Innovation under the Research, Science and Technology Act 2010 on 1 February 2011.
 The Minister is responsible for the appointment of the Board’s Chair and members.

-Members of the Science Board
+Science Board Members

-Professor Aidan Byrne (Interim Chair)
+- Professor Aidan Byrne (Chair)

 Professor Byrne is Provost at the University of Queensland, and was previously the Chief Executive of the Australian Research Council.
 Professor Byrne completed a BSc and MSc degrees at the University of Auckland.
-He also completed a PhD in Nuclear Physics at the Australian National University, where he later served as Director of College of Physical and Mathematical Sciences and Dean of Science.
+He completed a PhD in Nuclear Physics at the Australian National University, where he later served as Director of College of Physical and Mathematical Sciences and Dean of Science.
 Professor Byrne spent over two years in Bonn, Germany as a von Humboldt fellow and is a fellow of the Australian Institute of Physics.

 Professor Guilford is the co-founder and Chief Scientific Officer of Pacific Edge Ltd, a biotechnology company that specialises in the discovery and commercialisation of diagnostic and prognostic technology for the detection and monitoring of cancer.
 He is also the Principal Investigator in the Cancer Genetics Laboratory in the Department of Biochemistry at the University of Otago.
 His speciality is research in the genetics of inherited cancer.
 Professor Guilford holds a PhD in molecular biology from the University of Cambridge.
 He was awarded the Sir Charles Hercus Medal and the Health Research Council’s Beaven Medal in 2014.
 He also received the James Cook Fellowship in 2010 and the Richard Belb Award in 2001.